virtusize/virtusize.github.io/source/integration-guide/advanced.rst

 You can enable an add to cart button directly inside the Virtusize widget.

-While it is not required, we recommend that you provide Virtusize with a list of **available sizes** when you enable add to cart.
-If you do so, the add to cart button will be disabled and a little note will inform your customer for items that are out of stock.
+While it is not required, we recommend that you provide Virtusize with a list of **available sizes**  when you enable add to cart (see :ref:`label-widget-settings` for how to set available sizes).
+If you do so, for items that are out of stock, the add to cart button will be disabled and a note will inform your customer that the item is not available.

 .. note::

     Virtusize does not handle color or variant selection at the moment.
-    Therefore it is recommended that you integrate add to cart functionality only, if you have dedicated product pages for every variant.
+    Therefore it is recommended that you integrate add to cart functionality only if you have dedicated product pages for every variant.
 See :ref:`label-variant-selection` for more information.